xibosignage/xibo-manual/source/en/media_library.md

 - Once all files have been successfully uploaded, click **Done**.

 {tip}
-Media files can also be uploaded directly to Layouts using the upload tool from the [Library Search](layouts_library_search.html) function for Images, Audio and Video files.
-Other file types (such as PDF) can be uploaded by adding the associated **Widget** to a **Layout**.
+Media files can also be uploaded directly to Layouts/Playlists using the upload tool from a [Library Search.](layouts_editor.html#content-toolbar) Media uploaded to a Playlist have an additional option to set [Widget Expiry Dates](media_playlists.html#content-widget-expiry-dates).

-Media files that are uploaded and added directly to Layouts are also saved by default to the CMS Media Library.
+Media files that are uploaded and added directly to Layouts/Playlists are also saved by default to the CMS Media Library.
 {/tip}

 ### Add Media via URL